 The council has 40 elected members representing twenty wards within the Cheltenham Borough.
 There are also five parish councils within the borough.
 Elections are held every two years, when 50% of the seats are offered for re-election.
 Additional elections may also arise from time to time if a councillor or parish councillor resigns from office.
-The Borough elections due to be held in May 2020 have been postponed to May 2021 in light of the COVID 19 emergency.
+The Borough elections due to be held in May 2020 have been postponed to May 2021 due to the Covid-19 pandemic.